lelylan/lelylan-rb/README.md

     client.device('http://api.lelylan.com/devices/:id')

-Search a device type based on its name.
+Search a device based on its name.

-    client.types(name: 'Dimmer').first
+    client.devices(name: 'Dimmer').first

 Create a device (in this case we suppose the type is a dimmer)